transfem-org/TransFish/docker-README.md

 Rename the files:

-`mv .config/default_example.yml .config/default.yml`
+`cp .config/default_example.yml .config/default.yml`

-`mv .config/docker_example.env .config/docker.env`
+`cp .config/example.env .config/docker.env`

 then edit them according to your environment.
 You can configure `docker.env` with anything you like, but you will have to pay attention to the `default.yml` file: